Architecture

 - Brain - one per organization.
 FastAPI + TanStack Start v1 dashboard.
 PostgreSQL persistence.
 Serves the UI, the REST API, and the agent WebSocket endpoint.

 - Agent - one per application process.
 Thin pip package.
-Opens an outbound WebSocket to the brain.
-Captures events from the local queue engine; executes actions the brain sends back.
+Opens an outbound WebSocket to z4j.
+Captures events from the local queue engine; executes actions z4j sends back.

 This separation buys: